AnnaJP/hello_git/README.md

-# README
+# README - from Anna

-This README would normally document whatever steps are necessary to get the application up and running.
+(This README would normally document whatever steps are necessary to get the application up and running.)

 Things you may want to cover: